Roadside assistance vs. AAA

 Another consideration is how much you will use the additional benefits provided by a membership service, such as AAA, versus a straightforward roadside assistance program.
-You could weigh the likelihood of if you will take advantage of many of the benefits offered by the membership service, or if you only use a handful of options while on the road.
+You could weigh the likelihood of you taking advantage of the many benefits offered by the membership service, or consider if you only use a handful of options while on the road.

 How do I purchase roadside assistance?

 If you choose to purchase AAA, you can sign up either online or by calling the customer service number, or sending in your application through the mail.
 If you are interested in purchasing roadside assistance through a carrier, you could add it on during your policy renewal period, either online, via the app, through your agent or by calling customer service.